yymao/phys7730/policies.md

 The homework assignments of this course will simply be completing those labs, and there won't be additional homework assignments.

 Each homework assignment (lab) will be due in exactly one week, at the class start time (so a lab from a Monday class will due at 3pm on the following Monday).
-The lab will be announced in class on the course website.
+The lab will be announced in class on the course website (this site).
 Once you complete the lab (which is the homework assignment), you should submit it on Canvas.

 Each homework assignment will be graded on a 5-point scale, with 4 points on completeness, and 1 point on quality.
 In other words, if you complete the entire lab, you will receive at least 4 points (even if you made mistakes), and you can receive up to 5 points depending on the quality of your answers.
 You may receive less than 4 points if you do not complete the entire lab.